 breathed. stethoscope chilled skin.
 "So what's the problem?"

 Collins shifted against the wall, but if he'd been trying to get comfortable, his expression suggested he'd failed.
 "Who says there's problem?"

 "Here."
 He passed her phone.
 "Hit play."

-Security camera footage rendered her apartment building hallway in ghoulish greens whites.
-She herself open her door and peer out into the hall, step back, swing door wide close again.
+Security camera footage rendered her apartment building hallway in ghoulish greens and whites.
+She herself open her door and peer out into the hall, smile, step back, swing the door wide close again.
 "This the wrong footage."

 "It's not, though.
 Check timestamp."

 Collins lowered his toward his chest.
 It didn't touch due the extra chin in the way.
 "Scratch one theory."